Robot Operation of Home Appliances by Reading User Manuals: Experiments

 \reduceparagraphinterval \paragraph{Baselines.} We compare \myalg with several baselines designed to ablate key components. \textit{\cotimage} uses LVLMs for all modules, including visual grounding \cite{yang2023set} and reasoning based on unstructured, textual inputs. \textit{\cotaction} reasons over grounded actions from \secref{sec:action-grounding}.
 We also conduct ablations as follows. \textit{\mynomodel} does not build appliance model $\overline{\mathcal{M}}$.
 Instead, LVLMs (1) decide which action to execute directly; (2) if the LVLM deems that repeating steps is required, it invokes codes to get the required action sequences. \textit{\mynoreason} builds a structured model $\overline{\mathcal{M}}$, and follows the macro actions in policy $\pi$ strictly, but relies on LVLMs for low-level action generation instead of leveraging the transition $\atrans$. \textit{\mynoupdate} disables model updates from observation feedback and executes in open-loop.
 Besides, we compare our action grounding approach with \textit{Molmo}, a state-of-the-art visual grounding method.
-We elaborate all model settings and baselines in Appendix~\ref{ap:experiment-setup}. \reduceparagraphinterval \paragraph{Evaluation metrics.} Success is defined as achieving all specified values correctly.
-For metrics, we evaluate (1) \textit{Success Rate} within 25 reasoning steps, (2) \textit{Average Steps} taken before success or termination, and (3) \textit{Success weighted by Path Length (SPL)} to evaluate the weighted success rate considering the actual execution steps.
-Optimal steps are computed using oracle appliance models and task policies that specify the ground-truth action sequences.
+We elaborate all model settings and baselines in Appendix~\ref{ap:experiment-setup}.